marcduiker/weekly-pixelart-challenge/README.md

 This is the repository where we manage some stuff around [twitter.com/learnpixelart](https://twitter.com/learnpixelart).

 Learn #PixelArt by doing weekly challenges!
-Tag your tweet with #learnpixelart.
+Tag your tweet with #LearnPixelArt.
+We'll start a new challenge every Friday!

 | Week | Theme | Colors | Size
 | - | - | - | -